Huo Yuanjia (2008 TV series)

 Huo Yuanjia is a 2008 Chinese television series loosely based on the life of the Chinese martial artist Huo Yuanjia.
 It includes a subplot about Chen Zhen, a fictional apprentice of Huo Yuanjia and the protagonist of the 1972 film Fist of Fury.
-The series was directed by Kuk Kwok-leung and starred Ekin Cheng, Jordan Chan, Zhou Muyin, Bryan Leung, Ding Li and Qu Yue in the lead roles.
+The series was directed by Kuk Kwok-leung and starred Ekin Cheng, Jordan Chan, Zhou Muyin, Bryan Leung, Ding Li, and Qu Yue in the lead roles.
 It was first released in 2008 and was later broadcast on various television channels in other countries in the following year.
 The sequel, Legend of the Fist: Chen Zhen, was released in late 2008.

-Plot
+Synopsis

 Huo Yuanjia was born in Jinghai in a family of martial artists.
 As he was asthmatic in his childhood, his father Huo Endi strongly discouraged him from practising martial arts.
 However, he secretly learnt martial arts from "Great Sword" Wang Wu, a swordsman who once saved him from drowning.

 Huo Endi and his junior, Zhao Shengxian, were trained in mizongyi by the same master, but they became rivals after their master's death.
 Despite the animosity between their fathers, Huo Yuanjia develops a close friendship with Zhao Shengxian's daughter, Zhao Qiannan.

 One day, Huo Endi and Zhao Shengxian's senior, Cheng Tianxiao, shows up and challenges them to a fight to decide who is the true heir to their master's mizongyi legacy.
 Huo Yuanjia surprises everyone by displaying his prowess in martial arts for the first time when he blocks Cheng Tianxiao from striking his father.
 After Huo Yuanji defeats Cheng Tianxiao in a match later, the latter dies in humiliation.

 Cheng Tianxiao's apprentice, Chen Zhen, sees Huo Yuanjia as a sworn enemy and vows to avenge his master.
 However, Huo Yuanjia accepts Chen Zhen as his apprentice in the hope of resolving their feud.
 Chen Zhen initially holds a grudge against Huo Yuanjia and seeks to kill him, but ultimately dismisses the idea as he becomes more impressed with his new master's sense of righteousness.